-In the event of an emergency closure after the session has started you will be informed by Famly, telephone and text that you are required to collect your child as soon as possible.
+In the event of an emergency closure after the session has started you will be informed by Famly and telephone that you are required to collect your child as soon as possible.
 If the closure is due to sickness, the children and all staff who are unaffected remain on the premises until all children can be collected.